grafana/terraform-provider-grafana/website/docs/r/data_source.html.md

 * `default` - (Required by some data source types) The default region for the data source.

+* `custom_metrics_namespaces` - (Optional, for the CloudWatch data source type) A comma-separated list of custom namespaces to be queried by the CloudWatch data source.

+* `assume_role_arn` - (Optional, for the CloudWatch data source type) The role ARN to be assumed by Grafana when using the CloudWatch data source.

 Secure JSON Data (`secure_json_data`) supports the following:

 * `access_key` - (Required by some data source types) The access key required